Marc-Edison-Vergeire/My_Portfolio/Write-Ups Projects/Phishing Email Write-Ups/Memory-Forensics-&-Spear-Phishing-Intrusion-Analysis/README.md

 <h3>Recommendations</h3>
 <p>To effectively mitigate the risk of future spear-phishing intrusions and harden our endpoint defenses against sophisticated persistent threats, it is highly recommended that the organization implement immediate technical controls and architectural enhancements. </p>
 <p>First, the security team should deploy strict application control policies to disable or severely restrict administrative script interpreters, specifically preventing <b>wscript.exe</b> from executing untrusted scripts out of non-standard, user-writable directories such as <b>C:\ProgramData</b> and <b>C:\Users\Public</b>. </p>
-<p>Second, endpoint monitoring configurations must be updated within the Endpoint Detection and Response (EDR) and SIEM systems to establish real-time behavioral alerts for anomalous parent-child process relationships—such as Microsoft Word spawning scripting hosts or network utilities—and to flags any unauthorized creations or modifications of Scheduled Tasks via <b>schtasks.exe</b>. </p>
+<p>Second, endpoint monitoring configurations must be updated within the Endpoint Detection and Response (EDR) and SIEM systems to establish real-time behavioral alerts for anomalous parent-child process relationships—such as Microsoft Word spawning scripting hosts or network utilities—and to flag any unauthorized creations or modifications of Scheduled Tasks via <b>schtasks.exe</b>. </p>
 <p>Finally, the organization should enhance email security gateways by implementing robust attachment sandboxing and enforcing Domain-based Message Authentication, Reporting, and Conformance (DMARC) policies, alongside providing regular, targeted threat-awareness training for high-risk departments like Human Resources to ensure suspicious external applications are flagged before execution.</p>

 <br>